-The RSEIF 7.4 - Coordination of works and traffic (from June 2020: RDEI 456 - Communications between the control bodies for the operation and train service of the IM and the IU) describe the measures that are to be taken when works cannot be carried out without amending the assigned capacities.
+The RDEI 421- Communications between the operating, management and control bodies of the IM and the IU describes the measures that are to be taken when works cannot be carried out without amending the assigned capacities.

 Without prejudice to the provisions of the track access agreement or the capacity agreement, restrictions or disruptions that affect traffic due to works do not result in any right to compensation from the infrastructure manager on the part of the holder of the capacity.
 The infrastructure utilisation charge is owed for the originally assigned capacity, unless the traffic is completely cancelled.
 In case of partial cancellation of the traffic, the utilisation charge is due only for the part of the capacity that was actually used.